karpanai/karpanai-web/data/blog/2006/06/08/its-a-constellation-out-there.md

 “Of course, he is a superstar. ”

-“If that is so, how come the title card doesn’t say SuperStar Amitabh Bachchan.
+“If that is so, how come the title card doesn't say SuperStar Amitabh Bachchan.
 If I call him a Megastar, would that be ok?”

 “Yes, he is a megastar, a superstar, a huge star.
 The biggest there is.”

 “He can only be one star.
 Tell me which one. ”

-“I don’t think I understand where this is going. ”
+“I don't think I understand where this is going. ”

 Sri takes her hand, and holds it against his chest.